LinesHogan/DELIA/README.md

 trainer.train()
 trainer.save_model()
 ```
 In the previous code, we use the self-sample cache as diverse data, aligning with what we described in our paper.
-If you are interested in reproducing the self-sample process, you can run the code below:
+If you are interested in reproducing the self-sample process, you can run the code below.
+Necessary dataset in `./reproduce_self_sample`:
 ```python
 from delia.build_cache import build_cache